Carolyn Bertozzi

 Carolyn Ruth Bertozzi (born October 10, 1966) is an American chemist and Nobel laureate, known for her wide-ranging work spanning both chemistry and biology.
 She coined the term "bioorthogonal chemistry" for chemical reactions compatible with living systems.
 Her recent efforts include synthesis of chemical tools to study cell surface sugars called glycans and how they affect diseases such as cancer, inflammation, and viral infections like COVID-19.
 At Stanford University, she holds the Anne T. and Robert M. Bass Professorship in the School of Humanities and Sciences.
-Bertozzi is also an Investigator at the Howard Hughes Medical Institute (HHMI) and is the former Director of the Molecular Foundry, a nanoscience research center at Lawrence Berkeley National Laboratory.
+Bertozzi is also an Investigator at the Howard Hughes Medical Institute (HHMI) and is the former director of the Molecular Foundry, a nanoscience research center at Lawrence Berkeley National Laboratory.
+Since 2024, she has served as a scientific advisory board member of Arc Institute.

 She received the MacArthur "genius" award at age 33.
-In 2010, she was the first woman to receive the prestigious Lemelson-MIT Prize faculty award.
+In 2010, she was the first woman to receive the prestigious Lemelson–MIT Prize faculty award.
 She is a member of the National Academy of Sciences (2005), the Institute of Medicine (2011), and the National Academy of Inventors (2013).
 In 2014, it was announced that Bertozzi would lead ACS Central Science, the American Chemical Society's first peer-reviewed open access journal, which offers all content free to the public.
 Since 2021 she has been a member of the Accademia dei Lincei.

-As an open lesbian in academia and science, Bertozzi has been a role model for students and colleagues.

 Bertozzi was awarded the 2022 Nobel Prize in Chemistry, jointly with Morten P. Meldal and Karl Barry Sharpless, "for the development of click chemistry and bioorthogonal chemistry".

 Education

-Carolyn Bertozzi received her A.B. summa cum laude in chemistry from Harvard University, where she worked with Professor Joe Grabowski on the design and construction of a photoacoustic calorimeter.
+Carolyn Bertozzi received her B.A., summa cum laude, in chemistry from Harvard University, where she worked with Professor Joe Grabowski on the design and construction of a photoacoustic calorimeter.
+Grabowski was impressed with her work and required Bertozzi to write a thesis on this project, which was submitted and Bertozzi won the Thomas T. Hoopes Undergraduate Thesis Prize.
 While an undergraduate, she played in several bands, notably Bored of Education with future Rage Against the Machine guitarist Tom Morello.
 After graduating from Harvard in 1988, she worked at Bell Labs with Chris Chidsey.

 Bertozzi completed her Ph.D. in chemistry at University of California, Berkeley in 1993 with Mark Bednarski, working on the chemical synthesis of oligosaccharide analogs.
 While at Berkeley, she discovered that viruses can bind to sugars in the body.
 The discovery led to her field of research, glycobiology.
 During Bertozzi's third year of graduate school, Bednarski was diagnosed with colon cancer, which resulted in him taking a leave of absence and changing his career path by enrolling in medical school.
 This left Bertozzi and the rest of the lab to complete their Ph.D. work with no direct supervision.